The Latest on COVID-19

 Partnership for Drug-Free Kids offers an Online Support Community for Parents & Caregivers.
 Denise Mariano, the long time leader of this organization, provides successful personal and practical experience and wealth of knowledge, compassion and readiness to help.
 Available groups and details on how to join can be found here.

 OASIS Community Center has also been working with the various Center support groups to set up videoconferencing meetings via Zoom.
-Some available meetings include: Restorative Yoga & Meditation Class, Daily Connection, Adult Children of Alcoholics (ACA), Co-Dependents Anonymous (CoDA), Al-Anon Family Group, Grief Group Therapy, and Parent & Family Support Group.
+Some available meetings include: Restorative Yoga & Meditation Class, Adult Children of Alcoholics (ACA), Co-Dependents Anonymous (CoDA), Al-Anon Family Group, Grief Group Therapy, and Parent & Family Support Group.
 For the full list of OASIS support groups and information on how to join, please view the calendar on their website here.
 OASIS is also available by email and phone.
 Reach out to Rhonda Miller, Executive Director, Certified Family Recovery Specialist: by phone at 484-747-6825, by video chat via Skype at Rhonda.miller880, by video chat or text messaging via Facebook Messenger at facebook.com/rhonda.c.miller.3, by email to email@example.com.

 - Allentown (two locations)